its-d/terraform-aws-eks-microservice-framework/README.md

 - `Makefile` — convenience workflow targets (init, plan, apply, destroy, etc.)
 - `modules/*` — VPC, EKS, IAM, storage, Grafana, app, etc.
 - `env/<env>/terraform.tfvars` — environment-specific variables (create these)
-- `k8s/` — (optional) Kubernetes manifests (if provided in the repo)
 - `docs/*` — architecture, contributing, troubleshooting
 - `.github/workflows/ci.yml` — CI pipeline (pre-commit, terraform validate, plan artifacts)

-Note: k8s manifests are optional.
-If your repo does not include any sample k8s manifests, you can skip any kubectl-related steps below — they are only relevant if you add manifests to the `k8s/` folder.

 ---